 Most people don’t think about taxes until January—or worse, mid-April.
 While taxes are only filed once per year, there are countless opportunities throughout the year to lower your tax bill.
 A failure to take these actions—particularly before December 31—can mean significantly higher taxes and a missed opportunity to avoid overpaying the government.

-Let’s take a look at four tips that you can use to save money on your Crypto Taxes and Accounting this year, including actions that you can take throughout the year!
+Let’s take a look at four tips on how to potentially avoid crypto taxes this year, including actions that you can take throughout the year!

 IRS Enforcement of Crypto Taxes